kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 - It serves as a testbed for AI-driven energy optimization, forming a foundational platform that can be extended to other domains (e.g., water management) and deployed in diverse environments—from the Netherlands to Curaçao

 #### For Future Expansion
-- The design supports scalability, ensuring that the system can adapt as more smart infrastructure (e.g., advanced meters and dynamic pricing) becomes available, particularly in emerging markets like Curaçao
+- The design supports scalability, ensuring that the system can adapt as more smart infrastructure (e.g., smart meters and dynamic pricing) becomes available, particularly in emerging markets like Curaçao

 ### 2.4 Literature Review